 When calibrating, first select the index number of the joint servo from the diagram(when adjusting the leg servo, adjust the thigh first, and then adjust the calf), and then click the "+" or "-" button to fine-tune the joint to the right angle state.

 If the offset is more than +/- 9 degrees, you need to remove the corresponding part of the servo and re-install it by rotating one tooth, and then press the "+" or "-" button.

 For example, if you have to use -10 as the calibration value, take the limb off, rotate by one tooth then attach it back.
 The new calibration value should be around 4, i.e., they sum up to 14.
 Avoid rotating the servo shaft during this adjustment.

-You can switch between Rest, Stand, and Walk to test the calibration.
+You can click the skill buttons to switch between Rest, Stand, and Walk to test the calibration effect.

-You may need to do a second round of calibrations to achieve optimal results.
+You may need a second round of calibrations to achieve optimal results.

 After calibration, remember to click the "Save" button to save the calibration offset.
 Otherwise, click "<" in the upper left corner to abandon the calibration.